leehaesung/TensorFlow-Powered_Robot_Vision/README.md

 ***

+## Introduction

-This robot(Raspberry Pi2) can recognize many objects such as people, car, fruits, and so on
+This is a Pi-based robot to implement visual recognition.
+The TensorFlow-Powered vision can recognize many objects such as people, car, fruits, and so on.

 * Hardware: Raspberry-Pi2, PS3 Eye Camera